tceron/tceron.github.io/_pages/_furtherinfo/others-1.md

 # PhD degree

-PhD degree in computational linguistics from the [Institute for Natural Language Processing]((https://www.ims.uni-stuttgart.de)) at the University of Stuttgart.
+[October 2021-October 2024] - PhD degree in computational linguistics from the [Institute for Natural Language Processing]((https://www.ims.uni-stuttgart.de)) at the University of Stuttgart.

 Title of the thesis: **Methods for Mining Politial Opinions from Texts and Large Language Models.**